aamathews23/adventure-blog/content/posts/react-basics.md

 ## React Overview

-React is a Javascript library and tool in which to build front-end applications with.
+React is a JavaScript library and tool in which to build front-end applications with.

 The main tooling within the React ecosystem is:

 - Node.js - the runtime environment which executes your React app
-- Typescript - a type safe superset of Javascript which allows for strict typing of data
+- Typescript - a type safe superset of JavaScript which allows for strict typing of data
 - create-react-app - the command line utility to create new React apps
 - Babel & webpack - the React build system
 - npm - the Node.js package manager